-If you’ve ever dreamed of owning an authentic piece of Star Wars memorabilia, be prepared to open up that checkbook.
+Have you ever dreamed of owning an authentic piece of Star Wars memorabilia?
+If so, prepare to open up that checkbook.
 And perhaps take out a second mortgage.
 You might want to consider getting that second job, too.

 Julien’s Auctions recently held a sale of Hollywood props and other memorabilia in Las Vegas, at which Ripley’s Believe it or Not shelled out for the top prize: Han Solo’s DL-44 Heavy Blaster, as used by Harrison Ford in Return of the Jedi.
 Just how much was the winning bid, according to Fortune.com?

 That’s right folks; a non-functioning prop made of metal, wood and resin fetched over half a million dollars, and was part of a collection that the films’ art director James Schoppe had owned and held onto for over three decades.